I am currently undertaking a PhD in the Department of Infectious Disease Epidemiology based in the School of Public Health at Imperial College London.

 I joined Imperial College London in 2017 and completed a Masters in Public Health (Global Health stream).
 I then worked as a Research Assistant in the NIHR Imperial BRC Patient Experience Research Centre (PERC).

-I am interested in mixed-methods research, public involvement and marginalised populations.
+I am interested in mixed-methods research, participatory approaches, inequalities, and marginalised populations.

 et al., 2020, Patient data-sharing for immigration enforcement: a qualitative study of healthcare providers in England, Bmj Open, Vol:10, ISSN:2044-6055